Words are powerful little things.

 Of course, it doesn’t have to be a card.
 It could just as easily be ‘just a keyring’, ‘just a bookmark’ or ‘just a hairclip’.
 The essence remains the same.

-But to me, there’s another side to those three words.
+But I think there’s another side to those three words, too.

 (In case you’ve not realised, I’m a huge fan of getting a card!)

-It’s the same with gifts.
-People will say ‘it’s nothing really, it’s just a little something’.
-But again, it’s the thought that’s gone into it, the effort that’s gone into buying it, that’s precious.
+You might say ‘it’s nothing really, it’s just a little something’.
+But the thought that’s gone into it, the effort that’s gone into buying it… that’s precious.

 I’m not a ‘maker’ myself – I don’t sell cards or gifts.

-My creative side comes out in my business writing services.
-But I do love the world of small creative businesses that are working so hard to thrive in this country, and I know only too well the feeling of someone not buying from me because they think the job might be ‘too small’.
+My creative side comes out in my writing.
+But I do love the world of small, creative businesses that are working so hard to survive and flourish in this country, and I know only too well the feeling of someone not buying from me because they think the job might be ‘too small’.
 There’s no such thing.
-If it’s important to you, it’s important to me.
+If it’s important to you and your business, it’s important to me.
 Take a look at what I do.